Tattoo Engineering

 Expert Guidance & Science

 Typography on the human body is vastly different from typography on a digital screen.
 Over time, tattoo pigment naturally spreads within the dermis (a process known as "Blowout" in extreme cases or "Migration" in normal aging).
-A font with very tight loops or fine spacing may become illegible within a decade.
-This previewer allows you to test lettering styles specifically for their long-term visual clarity.

 The "Kerning" (space between individual letters) must be adjusted based on the anatomical placement.
 On highly mobile areas like the wrist or collarbone, letters can appear to "crunch" together during movement.
 Using our previewer, you can experiment with wider tracking to ensure your script remains readable from all angles and throughout the full range of motion.